 The Gregorian Etruscan Museum was founded by Pope Gregory XVI in 1836 and was reorganized in the year 1924.
 The Gregorian Etruscan Museum is a major part of the Vatican Museums and is a proud home to the gorgeous collection of the Etruscan excavation and some artifacts from the Regolini-Galassi tomb and the Etruscan jewelry.
 The museum was open to the public in the year 1839 and houses one of the most stunning Italian paintings.

-The place where the Gallery of statues and Hall of Busts exists once used to be a part of the loggia of the Palazzetto of Innocent VIII Cybo in Belvedere.
+The place where the Hall of Busts & Gallery of statues in Vatican Museums exists once used to be a part of the loggia of the Palazzetto of Innocent VIII Cybo in Belvedere.
 The walls of the loggia were decorated with painted frescoes of scenery and little cupids, which are still visible.
 When Pope Clement XIV was creating a museum, he closed all these walls and the Hall of Busts was created.

 The Vatican Gardens are one of the most private and largest gardens in the world.
 The Vatican Gardens are situated behind the Museums of the Vatican and are full of arts and artifacts of the medieval age.
 The gardens were built when Pope Nicholas III moved his residence here from Lateran Palace when he built walls, meadows, and gardens.
 The gardens spread across an area of 23 hectares and are rich in flower beds, ancient sculptures, buildings, and fountains from the medieval areas, where the pope often visited to stay alone for some time.